 Security awareness training often teaches employees to be suspicious of unsolicited messages from unknown individuals.
 It is important to make employees aware that malicious emails may also come from known individuals and to warn employees that hijacked message threads are used to deliver malware.
 Security awareness training can be effective, but it is nowhere near as effective as technical solutions that block malicious messages.

 Security can be improved by choosing an email security solution with outbound email scanning.
 This feature will scan outgoing messages to detect compromised email accounts, allowing security teams to take prompt action to isolate infected devices.
 You should also ensure that your email security solution includes sandboxing in addition to antivirus engines, as the latter can only detect known malware variants.
-Attachments that pass standard AV scans are sent to a sandbox where they are subjected to in-depth analysis to identify malicious actions.
+Attachments that pass standard AV scans are sent to an email sandbox where they are subjected to in-depth analysis to identify malicious actions.

 These features and many more are included in SpamTitan from TitanHQ.
 SpamTitan is effective at blocking the full range of email-based threats and is easy to implement and use.
 If you want to improve your defenses against dangerous email threats such as TrickBot, IcedID, QakBot, and Emotet without breaking the bank, give the TitanHQ team a call for more information about SpamTitan.